flutter/website/src/docs/development/ui/layout/box-constraints.md

 ---

 {{site.alert.note}}
-  You may be directed to this page if the framework detects a problem involving box constraints.
+  You might be directed to this page if the framework detects a problem involving box constraints.
 {{site.alert.end}}

 In Flutter, widgets are rendered by their underlying